visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="3">
         <b>DINOv2 Embeddings:</b> In this example, learn how to use DINOv2 models to visualize image embeddings of your dataset.
-Run on CPU!
+Runs on CPU!
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/dinov2_notebook.ipynb">